 To start activation, you have to select specific in-app events that would encourage users to activate upon completion.
 Divide your users into segments based on the different user personas and measure the activation rate for each of them separately.

-Activation rate equals the number of users who reached the activation point or milestone divided by the number of users who signed up, multiplied by 100.
+The activation rate shows how many users reached the activation point and equals the number of users who reached the activation point or milestone divided by the number of users who signed up, multiplied by 100.